 Level 2: Data Evaluation

-Evaluation usually begins by applying descriptive analytics, which simply means using different techniques to aggregate data to paint a picture of what’s already happening.
+Evaluation usually begins by applying descriptive analytics, which simply means using different techniques to capture and aggregate data to paint a picture of what’s already happening.
 These analytics help us understand the what questions.
 In fact, the vast majority of analytics practitioners use simple descriptive analytics.

 Common descriptive analytics require relatively basic mathematical computations—such as averages, counts, rankings, ranges, and percent changes—and are often presented in reports, charts, and graphs.